dadrasarmin/high-throughput_blast/README.md

         """
 ```

-5. Create a file named `cluster.yaml` and add these lines.
+5. Create a file named `config.yaml` and add these lines.
+Put the file into a folder named `profile`

 ```
 __default__: